-(ix) Suggest how you could make two improvements to the measuring of the dependent variable so that a more accurate estimate of the concentration of compound C in U can be obtained.
+- (ix) Suggest how you could make two improvements to the measuring of the dependent variable so that a more accurate estimate of the concentration of compound C in U can be obtained. - 1.
+Use a colourimeter / spectrometer to record absorbance of solution; - 2.
+Use colour standards to compare end-point colour; - 3.
+Use shorter timed intervals; - 4.
+Lengthen the duration of observation of 180 seconds, e.g., 5 min

-(x) Other than washing off any solution that comes into contact with your skin with cold water, describe another safety precaution you would take and explain how it minimises any risks associated with the experiment.
+- (x) Other than washing off any solution that comes into contact with your skin with cold water, describe another safety precaution you would take and explain how it minimises any risks associated with the experiment. - Wear gloves when handling compound C solution; as it may be a skin irritant; - Handle hot water (when preparing the water bath) with a towel; as it may scald the skin; - Handle glassware with care / dispose of broken glassware safely; to prevent being cut by broken glassware;